List of Assassin's Creed characters: Achilles Davenport

 Achilles Davenport (c.
-1710 – September 1781) (voiced by Roger Aaron Brown) is a major supporting character in Assassin's Creed III, and the main antagonist/antihero of Assassin's Creed Rogue.
+1710 – September 1781) (voiced by Roger Aaron Brown) is a major supporting character in Assassin's Creed III, and the main antagonist of Assassin's Creed Rogue.
 He is a Master Assassin who serves as Mentor of the Colonial Brotherhood from 1746 until his retirement in 1763.
 Trained by Ah Tabai, the Mentor of the West Indies Brotherhood, Achilles travels to the American Colonies in 1740 to establish his own branch of the Brotherhood, which he develops over the following years by recruiting additional members.
 By 1752, due to the lack of a strong Templar presence in North America at the time, Achilles and his Brotherhood have started to focus on finding Pieces of Eden before the Templars can.
 Around the same time, Achilles' wife Abigail and son Connor die of typhoid fever, greatly affecting the Mentor, who becomes more distant and reckless with his actions as a result.
 In 1755, after his apprentice's, Shay Cormac, attempt to retrieve a Piece of Eden results in Lisbon's destruction, Achilles refuses to listen to Shay's pleas to stop the search for the Pieces, resulting in the latter betraying the Brotherhood and eventually joining the Templar Order.
 With Shay's help, the Templars purge the Colonial Brotherhood over the following years, though Achilles himself is spared by the Templar Grand Master, Haytham Kenway, at Shay's request, so that he could warn the other Assassins of the Pieces' destructive capabilities after witnessing them first hand.
-After being crippled by Haytham, Achilles retires to his homestead, becoming a hermit, until he meets Ratonhnaké:ton in 1769, who is eager to become an Assassin.
-Though reluctant at first, he trains Ratonhnaké:ton in the Assassins' ways, and renames him Connor to help him blend in with colonial society.
+After being crippled by Haytham, Achilles retires to his homestead, becoming a hermit, until he meets Ratonhnhaké:ton in 1769, who is eager to become an Assassin.
+Though reluctant at first, he trains Ratonhnhaké:ton in the Assassins' ways, and renames him Connor, after his own late son, to help him blend in with colonial society.
 Achilles and Connor frequently argue during the latter's quest to eliminate the Colonial Templars, as Connor hopes to make peace with them since they share a common goal.
-Despite this, the two develop a genuine father-son bond, and Connor even helps Achilles find a new purpose in life by bringing in new people to his homestead, turning it into a small community.
+Despite this, the two develop a genuine father-son bond, and Connor even helps Achilles find new purpose in life by bringing in new people to his homestead, turning it into a small community.
 Achilles eventually passes away of old age in 1781, and his death is mourned by Connor and all the homesteaders.